C-Crenshaw/Project1_DS4002/README.md

 ## [SRC](https://github.com/C-Crenshaw/Project1_DS4002/tree/b1542e32aed9d06d4183589f6be21cb49bb49c3e/SRC)

 This section contains all the source code for the project.
+All code has been consolidated in one python/jupyter notebook file.
+The original source code can be found [online](https://colab.research.google.com/drive/1YPt-yQZR_OffM-WwLsKOsho0I5PVS_6A?usp=sharing).

 ### Installing/Building Code

-* How/where to download your program
+* The code can be downloaded from the SRC file in either python or jupyter notebook format.
+The finalized and most updated version of the code file can be found online on Google Colaboratory.
+The link to this file is shared above.
-* Any modifications needed to be made to files/folders
+* The code file will generate all updated/cleaned dataframes outside of the original 'nyt-metadata.csv' and 'New York Times Revenue.xlsx' files that must be downloaded.
+Ensure that all file paths are updated in the downloaded file.

 ### Usage